 CX Solution: Design Customer-Centric Onboarding Practices

-To achieve a flawless brand reputation, utility companies must be clear about each charge customers can expect during the onboarding process.
+To achieve a flawless brand reputation, companies must be clear about each charge customers can expect during the onboarding process.
 When customers have that knowledge, and confidence in its accuracy, overall satisfaction increases and they are more likely to remain with a brand.

 When sales agents onboard new customers, part of their workflow should include a verbal overview of each section of the bill to explain what charges are included each month and why.
 It may mean the average handle time on calls or chats increases slightly, but a little extra care at this stage means less chance of a customer misunderstanding their bill and accusing a company of cramming.